StefanoAnzolut/business-guide/source/quickstart/trial.rst

 .. _trial:

 ============================
-Starting a free 30-day trial
+Starting a Free 30-day Trial
 ============================

 Skribble offers a free trial month to new customers.
 You won’t be charged during the free trial, and you can cancel at any time.